Svante Henryson

-Svante Henryson (born 22 October 1963 in Stockholm, Sweden) is a composer, cellist, bass guitarist and double bassist, active within jazz, classical music, and hard rock.
+Svante Henryson (born 22 October 1963) is a Swedish composer, cellist, bass guitarist and double bassist, active within jazz, classical music, and hard rock.

 Biography

 Childhood and studies

-Svante Henryson grew up in Umeå in northern Sweden.
+Svante Henryson was born in Stockholm and grew up in Umeå in northern Sweden.
 His father was a Full Professor of Education, and his mother a Director of Studies in English at Umeå University.

 At age 12, after falling in love-at-a-distance with a female bassist at a concert, Svante began playing bass guitar in a rock band.
 Two years later, he switched to jazz and double bass.
 A concert with Stan Getz at the Umeå Jazz Festival made up his mind about becoming a musician.

 Another life-changing experience was hearing the Royal Stockholm Philharmonic Orchestra in concert in Östersund.

 He left his hometown already at age 14 to study music; two years in Härnösand, three years at Ingesund College of Music and (later) one year at the Academy of Performing Arts in Prague.

 He was Principal Double Bass of the World Youth Orchestra 1983 to 1984.